 Tax Fees

 Tax fees consist of fees billed for professional services relating to tax compliance, tax planning and tax advice.
-There were no tax fees billed by PricewaterhouseCoopers LLP for the year ended December 31, 2023.
-The aggregate fees billed by Armanino LLP for tax fees for the year ended December 31, 2022 totaled \$114,000.
+There were no tax fees billed by PricewaterhouseCoopers LLP for the years ended December 31, 2024 and 2023.

 All Other Fees